Faculty and Staff Training and Workshops

 Simple Syllabus

-Simple Syllabus is the online platform that enables instructors to create an easy-to-manage, interactive syllabi for their courses at USF.
+Simple Syllabus is the online platform that enables instructors to create easy-to-manage, interactive syllabi for their courses at USF.

-After the pilot testing phase during the 2019-2020 academic year, ETS will promote the adoption of Simple Syllabus for Fall 2021 semester and provide instructor-led training beginning July 1st
+After the pilot testing phase during the 2019-2020 academic year, ETS will promote the adoption of Simple Syllabus for the Fall 2021 semester and provide instructor-led training beginning July 1st

 Instructor: Insun He